For mid-market acquirers, family offices & search funds

 No. DealMatcher ingests, normalizes, and scores listings against the user's loaded investor profile.
 It does not verify financials, validate ownership, confirm representations, or substitute for diligence.
 The user runs diligence after the match shortlist is produced.

-Every listing intake and pass/interested decision is SHA-256 hashed, hash-chained, and submitted to the Bitcoin blockchain through OpenTimestamps; the score is reproducible from the inputs and is anchored as part of the intake block.
-The chain is self-verifying.
-A partner or counterparty can verify any record at /api/knox/verify without trusting Bonis Systems and without DealMatcher needing to remain online a decade from now.
-An FRE 902(13)/(14) affidavit is available on request for any record.
-Useful when a partner asks "have we seen this?" or when the user assembles their own internal sourcing record.
+Every listing intake and pass/interested decision is captured in a tamper-evident record the moment it happens; the score is reproducible from the inputs and is part of the record.
+If the screen is ever questioned, the record shows what you saw and what you decided — and any later change to it is detectable.
+A partner or counterparty can confirm a record independently, and it stays valid for years without depending on DealMatcher staying online.
+A court-usable copy is available on request.
+Useful when a partner asks "have we seen this?" or when you assemble your own internal sourcing record.
 DealMatcher does not generate LP reports or perform fund administration.

 Where do the listings come from?

-Listings are ingested from BizBuySell URLs and broker-provided CSVs.
-Daily auto-scrape on configured sources keeps the pipeline current.
+Listings come from the sources you authorize — URLs you paste and broker-provided CSVs, with an optional daily refresh that keeps the pipeline current.
 Asking price, NOI, revenue, industry, and geography are normalized on intake.
-DealMatcher is not affiliated with BizBuySell, LoopNet, Crexi, CoStar, or any other listing platform; it is the user's own sourcing pipeline that pulls from the public sources the user authorizes.
+DealMatcher is not affiliated with any listing platform; it is your own sourcing pipeline that pulls from the public sources you authorize.

 What does it cost?